ConceptJunkie/rpn/readme.txt

-algebraic functions (including polynomials arithmetic and solving), trigonometric functions, complex numbers, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, and can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to the GNU units program.
+algebraic functions (including polynomials arithmetic and solving), trigonometric functions, complex numbers, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to the GNU units program.

 The current version is 5.28.4.

+Version 5.28 has been dedicated primarily to bug-fixes, because there are lots of dumb little bugs.
+I particularly need to clean up the unit conversion stuff.
+It's a work in progress.

 Installers for Windows can be found here: